Alluxio/alluxio/docs/en/Clients-Rest.md

 proxy`.
 By default, the REST API is available on port 39999.

 There are performance implications of using the HTTP proxy.
 In particular, using the proxy requires an extra hop.
-For optimal performance, it is recommended to run the proxy server an Alluxio worker on each compute node.
+For optimal performance, it is recommended to run the proxy server and an Alluxio worker on each compute node.